U.S. Department of State Seal

 The process for finalizing the adoption in Sierra Leone generally includes the following:

-• Role of The Ministry of Social Welfare, Gender and Children's Affairs: The Ministry is the office responsible for overseeing adoptions and child welfare issues in Sierra Leone.
+• Role of Adoption Authority: The Ministry of Social Welfare, Gender and Children's Affairs is the office responsible for overseeing adoptions and child welfare issues in Sierra Leone.
 To initiate an adoption, prospective adoptive parents need to submit a letter with relevant documents to the Social Development Officer in the Ministry of Social Welfare, Gender and Children's Affairs in Freetown.
 The Ministry will obtain the birth parents’ consent to the adoption, if necessary, and provide fostering approval.
-Upon completion of the minimum six month fostering period, the Ministry will issue an Approval to Adopt and a Child Status Report, which will need to be filed with the High Court.
+Upon completion of the minimum six-month fostering period, the Ministry will issue an Approval to Adopt and a Child Status Report, which will need to be filed with the High Court.

-• Role of the Court: Upon receipt of the Ministry’s fostering approval, the family court will issue a supervision order for prospective adoptive parents to foster the child for the minimum six month period.
+• Role of the Court: Upon receipt of the Ministry’s fostering approval, the family court will issue a supervision order for prospective adoptive parents to foster the child for the minimum six-month period.
 The High Court of Justice is the only authority in Sierra Leone that can issue an order granting an adoption or legal custody of minor children.
-After the Social Development Officer in the Ministry approves the prospective adoption and the six month supervised fostering period begins the prospective adoptive parent(s) files a petition for adoption with the High Court.
+After the Social Development Officer in the Ministry approves the prospective adoption and the six-month supervised fostering period begins, the prospective adoptive parent(s) files a petition for adoption with the High Court.
 The High Court may order an investigation by an investigator appointed by the Court.
 If so, the investigator should file a written report with the High Court within 30 days of issuance of the investigation order.
 The High Court will schedule a hearing after these steps are completed to the court's satisfaction.
 The High Court currently requires both prospective adopting parents and the adoptive child to attend the hearing.
 The High Court may waive the appearance of the child for good cause and will usually state this waiver in the order of adoption.
-If relevant, the High Court may require the birth parents or relinquishing relatives to appear in court to confirm their sworn statements or affidavits.
+If relevant, the High Court may require the birth parents to appear in court to confirm their sworn statements or affidavits.
 All hearings are confidential and held in closed session.
 The High Court must be satisfied that the "moral and temporal interests" of the child will be served by the adoption.
 While the High Court usually makes a ruling after one hearing, in some cases it will request additional documentation and/or investigation and schedule another hearing.
 If the High Court is satisfied that all requirements of the 1989 Adoption Act are met, it will issue a court order that grants a final adoption and permission to take the child outside the jurisdiction of Sierra Leone.
 If the High Court denies the adoption, there is an appeals process available to prospective adoptive parents.
+The National Civil Registration Authority (NCRA) registers adoptions based on Court authorized Adoption Decree and in turn issues a Certificate of Adoption Registration.

-• Adoption Application: Prospective adoptive parents work through their adoption service provider in the U.S. U.S. or their representatives to file the adoption application.
+• Adoption Application: Prospective adoptive parents work through their adoption service provider in the U.S. or their representatives to file the adoption application with the Ministry of Social Welfare, Gender, & Children’s Affairs of Sierra Leone.

 • Time Frame: Intercountry adoptions in Sierra Leone may take as long as two years to complete.
 There are no time requirements for when the High Court must process adoptions.

 • Adoption Fees: We encourage prospective adoptive parents to obtain detailed receipts for all fees and donations paid, either by them directly or through their U.S. adoption service provider, and to raise any concerns regarding any payment that you believe may be contrary to U.S. law, or the law of Sierra Leone, with your adoption service provider, and, when appropriate, through the Complaint Registry.
-Improper payments that violate applicable law, are used to bribe local officials, or create the appearance of buying a child, and could put all future adoptions in Sierra Leone at risk.
+Improper payments violate applicable law, or create the appearance of buying a child, and could put all future adoptions in Sierra Leone at risk.
 The Foreign Corrupt Practices Act, for instance, makes it unlawful to make payments to foreign government officials to assist in obtaining or retaining business.
 Further, the UAA and IAA make certain actions relating to intercountry adoptions unlawful, and subject to civil and criminal penalties.
 These include offering, giving, soliciting, or accepting inducement by way of compensation intended to influence or affect the relinquishment of parental rights, parental consent relating to adoption of a child, or a decision by an entity performing functions as a competent authority, or to engage another person as an agent to take any such action.
-Prospective adoptive parents should be cautious of any request to pay excessive local fees.

 In the adoption services contract that you sign at the beginning of the adoption process, your adoption service provider will itemize the fees and estimated expenses related to your adoption process.
 Some of the fees specifically associated with adopting from Sierra Leone include:

-A Sierra Leone birth certificate costs 1,500 Leones (approximately 15 cents)
+• A Sierra Leone birth certificate costs 60 Leones (approximately $2.50)

 • Documents Required: